 Asphalt shingles offer strong value for Maryland homeowners.
 They balance cost, durability, and appearance while performing well in all seasons.

 Asphalt is a proven waterproofing material.
-Shingles handle thunderstorms, winter storms, and daily weather changes without trouble.
+Asphalt shingles handle thunderstorms, winter storms, and daily weather changes without trouble.
 Their layered design provides solid wind resistance.
 Even with their affordable price, asphalt shingles remain one of the toughest residential roofing material products available.

 Multiple Designs and Colors